PrinceTyagiSec/tracelens-npa/README.md

 > **A professional, free, offline-capable, web-based network traffic analysis workstation designed for Windows and inspired by Wireshark, with real-time live capture, deep protocol inspection, heuristic threat detection, and a local Ollama AI copilot.**

-> **Platform:** TraceLens NPA is currently designed and tested for **Windows 10/11**.
-The application provides a web-based interface, while native Windows components such as Npcap, Wireshark/tshark, and PowerShell are used for live packet capture and system integration.
-Linux and macOS are not currently supported.
+> **Platform:** TraceLens NPA is currently designed and tested for **Windows 10/11 and Linux**.
+The application provides a web-based interface, with platform-specific packet capture and launch scripts.
+Windows uses Npcap, Wireshark/tshark, and PowerShell, while Linux uses native packet capture tools such as dumpcap/tshark and Bash. macOS is not currently supported.

 ## Usage Rights